About the Journal

 Type of peer review

-La Medicina del Lavoro employs a double-blind review, where both the referee and the author remain anonymous throughout the process.
+La Medicina del Lavoro employs a double-blind review, where the referee and the author remain anonymous throughout the process.

 How the reviewers are selected